2.2.1 Randomised Controlled Trials (RCTs) and Controlled Clinical Trials (CCTs)

 2.2.2 Controlled Before and After Studies (CBA) and Interrupted Time Series (ITS)

 Some Groups also include these study designs in their registers.
-For definitions, see the Glossary of Terms on Cochrane.org.
-Some Review Groups such as the Effective Practice and Organisation of Care (EPOC) have particular expertise in identifying these types of studies; check with your ME whether your Group uses these types of studies, as it may be useful to contact groups such as EPOC for assistance in identifying them.
+Some Review Groups such as the Effective Practice and Organisation of Care (EPOC) have particular expertise in identifying these types of studies; check with your Managing Editor (ME) whether your Group uses these types of studies, as it may be useful to contact groups such as EPOC for assistance in identifying them.

 For information about CBAs, ITSs, and other forms of Non-Randomised Studies, check The Cochrane Handbook, Box 13.1.a: Some types of NRS design used for evaluating the effects of interventions.